Easy Korean Numbers: Counting in Korean from 1 – 100+

 Learning how to count in Korean is easy.
-And after this lesson, you’ll be a master with Korean numbers!
-But I see you’re itching to get started, so let’s dive right in with Korean numbers 1 – 10:
+And after this lesson, you’ll be a master of Korean numbers!

-That’s your quick answer.
-But keep reading, because there’s actually two ways to count in Korean: the Sino-Korean number system and the Native Korean number system.
+Fun fact: there are actually two ways to count in Korean, the Sino-Korean number system and the Native Korean number system.

 Learning Korean numbers and counting will help you level up your Korean skills and speak with ease.
 After all, we use numbers in most conversations!
 So while it’s a lot to learn, it’s easy to pick up and remember because you’ll use it often.